seppmail/SEPPmail365cloud/README.md

 ## Introduction

 The SEPPmail365cloud PowerShell Core module is intended to integrate Exchange Online instances into the SEPPmail.cloud (SMC).
-The module requires you to connect to your Exchange Online environment as administrator via PowerShell and creates all necessary connectors and rules, based on the e-mail-routing type and region for you with a few simple commands.
+The module requires you to connect to your Exchange Online environment as administrator (or at least with Exchange Online administrative rights) via PowerShell and creates all necessary connectors and rules, based on the e-mail-routing type and region for you with a few commands.

 ## Latest Changes